We are young Mormon feminists advocating for change.

 We are feminists:

-We define feminism as the advocacy for women’s rights on the grounds of political, social, and economic equality to men.
+We define feminism as the advocacy for women’s rights on the grounds of political, social, and economic equality.
+Furthermore, we acknowledge that there are a myriad of different oppressions and dedicate ourselves to the dismantling of kyriarchy.
 We reject the acceptance of extreme connotations as the definition for feminism and urge all people to do the same.
 We are not ashamed to call ourselves feminists.
-We are both women and men actively seeking to eradicate vestiges of injustice in our societies in small and simple ways.
-We will not be silenced.
+We are people actively seeking to eradicate vestiges of injustice in our societies in small and simple ways.

 Frequently Asked Questions: